BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 Of course, `null` still has valid uses, e.g., as a placeholder in position-indexed structures like arrays.
 While of questionable semantics, `null` may also be used as a map key.

+## API Handling of Maps

+dCBOR APIs SHOULD provide a dCBOR `Map` structure or similar that models the dCBOR canonical key encoding and order.

+* Supports insertion of unencoded key-value pairs.
+* Supports iteration through entries in dCBOR canonical key order.
+* Supports testing for inclusion of duplicate keys, e.g., `10` and `10.0`.

+The dCBOR decoder MUST return an error if it encounters duplicate map keys.

 ## API Handling of numeric values

 The above requirements of this section deal with how dCBOR encoders MUST serialize numeric values, and how dCBOR decoders MUST validate them.
 It does not specify requirements for the API, but the authors do make the following recommendations: